jacobsebek/xwiv/README.md

 ```
 ffmpeg -f oss -channels 2 -sample_rate 48000 -i /dev/dsp -f s16le - | xwiv -r 48000 -f s16le -c 2 -v 0 -m bars2 -
 ```

+## Linux
+If you're lucky, you'll be able to run XWiv on Linux without any issues using `aoss`, the ALSA OSS binary compatibility layer (package `alsa-oss`).
+You can do so by just prefixing the XWiv command with `aoss`, e.g. `aoss xwiv -m wave ~/music/track.wav`.
+XWiv wasn't made wth Linux in mind, but there is an effort to keep it at least somewhat functional, even though some features might be missing.